 As my children entered school and I returned home to the Dallas/Ft.
 Worth area (Frisco, Texas), I decided to pursue my career goals of helping children and families with communication issues.

 I graduated with a Master’s of Science in Communication Disorders from the University of Texas, Dallas and started my career as a speech language pathologist.
 I have gained knowledge and increased passion as I have worked within the school system and private practice.
+A Gift of Speech and my family moved to San Diego in 2015.

 I would like to share some of the training’s that I have attended and my therapeutic approaches that I enlist to support my clients/students: